kethan/usub/README.md

 ### lite

-The lite utility does not contain subscribe, and set method for observ-* patterns.
+The lite utility does not contain subscribe, and set method for observ-\* patterns.

 **cdn**: https://unpkg.com/usub/lite

 **es**: https://unpkg.com/usub/lite?module

-## Installation
+## Lite Installation

 To use lite version, simply import it into your project: